 Extracurriculars & Athletics Impact

-Vaping impairs the body's ability to heal and recover from injuries or illnesses.
+The body's ability to recover from injury or illness is slowed

-Fatigue and health issues caused by vaping can lead to missed practices, games, or auditions.
+Fatigue and health effects can mean missed practices, performances, or games

 -